Where is Robbie Savage now?

 Robbie Savage, a competitive, fiery midfielder renowned for winding up his opponents retired from playing in 2011 after three years at Derby County.

-Upon retiring from playing, Savage entered the world of television and radio and is currently co-hosting Radio 5’s 606 show in which he won the Sony Radio Academy’s Rising Star award.
+Upon retiring from playing football, Savage started working in the media both on television and radio and won the Sony Radio Academy’s Rising Star award for his 606 show on Radio 5.

 Robbie Savage: Premier League Statistics